-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other observations, that the sufficient funds are available with the school to carry out
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other observations, that the sufficient funds are available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be rejected.

-AND WHEREAS, it is noticed that the school has utilised INR 98,43,038 in contravention of provisions of DSER, 1973 and other orders issued by the departments from time to time.
-Therefore, the school is directed to recover INR 98,43,038 from the society.
+AND WHEREAS, it is noticed that the school has utilised INR 1,38,03,092 in contravention of provisions of DSER, 1973 and other orders issued by the departments from time to time.
+Therefore, the school is directed to recover INR 1,38,03,092 from the society.
 The amount of above receipt along with copy of bank statements showing receipt of above-mentioned amount should be submitted with DoE, in compliance of the same, within thirty days from the date of issuance of this order.
 Non-compliance of this shall be taken up as per DSEA&R, 1973.

-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2018-19.
-Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2018-19.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2019-20.
+Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2019-20.